Matt Olson Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in the league.
+- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in the league.

-- The Rockies have a 5.13 team ERA that ranks 28th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.18).

-- The Rockies rank 24th in baseball in home runs allowed (90 total, 1.3 per game).
+- The Rockies rank 25th in baseball in home runs given up (91 total, 1.3 per game).

-- Freeland gets the start for the Rockies, his 15th of the season.
-He is 4-7 with a 3.91 ERA and 49 strikeouts in 76 2/3 innings pitched.
+- Lamet (1-3) takes the mound for the Rockies in his fourth start of the season.
+He's put together a 10.80 ERA in 21 2/3 innings pitched, with 26 strikeouts.

-- In his last time out on Saturday, the lefty went five innings against the San Diego Padres, allowing one earned run while surrendering six hits.
+- His most recent time out was on Sunday against the San Diego Padres, when the righty went five innings, surrendering two earned runs while allowing six hits.

+- In 15 games this season, the 30-year-old has a 10.80 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .362 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.